-• 10.6.1.1.An Anti-Doping Organization with results management responsibility for an anti-doping ruleviolation may, prior to a final appellate decision under Article 13 or the expiration of the time to appeal, suspend a part of the period of Ineligibility imposed in an individual case where the Athlete or other Personhas provided Substantial Assistance to an Anti-Doping Organization, criminal authority or professionaldisciplinary body which results in (i) the Anti-Doping Organization discovering or bringing forward an antidoping rule violation by another Person, or (ii) which results in a criminal or disciplinary body discovering orbringing forward a criminal offense or the breach of professional rules committed by another Person and the information provided by the Person providing Substantial Assistance is made available to the Anti-Doping Organization with results management responsibility
+10.6.1.1 An Anti-Doping Organization with results management responsibility for an anti-doping rule violation may, prior to a final appellate decision under Article 13 or the expiration of the time to appeal, suspend a part of the period of Ineligibility imposed in an individual case where the Athlete or other Person has provided Substantial Assistance to an Anti-Doping Organization, criminal Page 20 of 170. authority or professional disciplinary body which results in: (i) the Anti-Doping Organization discovering or bringing forward an anti- doping rule violation by another Person, or (ii) which results in a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional rules committed by another Person and the information provided by the Person providing Substantial Assistance is made available to the Anti-Doping Organization with results management responsibility....

-Code Article 13 Results Management: Appeals
+Code Article 13 Appeals

-13.1.3.
-Failure to Render a Timely Decision by an Anti-Doping Organization.
+13.3 Failure to Render a Timely Decision by an Anti-Doping Organization.